 Each industry, sector, and business type comes with its own bundle of legalities to comply with.
 Here’s a shortlist of the formalities and legalities checklist for a vending machine business:

-- Research a business name, website availability, and file your business entity on your Secretary of State website.
+- Research a business name, website availability, and file your business entity, e.g., LLC vs S-corp vs C-corp, on your Secretary of State website.

 - While not legally required, any business set up with formality as a business entity (like an LLC) is being set up for success.
 Abiding by our recommended legalities and formalities is strongly suggested and will ensure that you’re setting up legally, formally, and intelligently.

-- File EIN: Even for a one-machine vending machine business, taxes are obligatory.
+- Even for a one-machine vending machine business, taxes are obligatory.
 After filing your business structure, register for taxes by applying for a Tax ID or EIN (Employer Identification Number) on the IRS website.
+An Online EIN Assistant is available to make the process go more smoothly.
+You can also review our in-depth guide for how to get an EIN.

-- Process Sales Taxes: Once you have your business registration and EIN information handy, visit your state’s Department of Revenue website.
+- Once you have your business registration and EIN information handy, visit your state’s Department of Revenue website.
 Search for or select “Sales and Use Tax,” and proceed to register your business.

 - Set yourself up for success by addressing this business formality early on.
-Keeping your business and personal financials separate will make business, taxes, and life easier, and will also allow you to build healthy business credit.
+Separating your business and personal finances will make business, taxes, and life easier and will also allow you to build healthy business credit.

 - Federal: The applicable federal licensing for a vending machine business depends heavily on what is being sold.